truzo/tomango-2018/site/content/thinks/PWA-for-lewes-bonfire-organising-pandemonium.md

 ![](images/blog/Lewes-Bonfire-Flowchart.png)

-Wireframes are a visual blueprint for us to create the framework of a website or PWA, it allows us to arrange elements and form the best design for the intended purpose of the website/PWA.
+Wireframes are a visual blueprint for us to create the framework of a website or PWA.
+It allows us to arrange elements and form the best design for the intended purpose of the website/PWA.

 With these flowcharts finalised I could then start thinking about the design.